Winning Grant Proposals

 Here are just a handful of grants our clients won with proposals we developed, with the most recent listed first.

-mHUB (IL) received a $150,000 Phase 1 Energy Program for Innovation Clusters (EPIC) grant from the U.S. Department of Energy's Office of Technology Transitions (OTT) to develop the Climate & Energy Pilot Launchpad Program that will support pilot-ready climate and energy hardtech startups and small-to-medium enterprises (SMEs). mHUB was one of 23 incubators and accelerators from across the country, and the only one in Illinois, that received identical funding from the EPIC program.
+mHUB (IL) received a $150,000 Phase 1 Energy Program for Innovation Clusters (EPIC) grant from the U.S. Department of Energy's Office of Technology Transitions (OTT) to develop the Climate & Energy Pilot Launchpad Program that will support pilot-ready climate and energy hardtech startups and small-to-medium enterprises (SMEs). mHUB was one of 23 incubators and accelerators from across the U.S. and the only one in Illinois that received from the EPIC program.

 The Center for Civic Education (CA) received a $3.0 million, three-year grant from the U.S. Department of Education, Office of Elementary and Secondary Education, American History and Civics Education, National Archives Program to support their innovative new program Project Community: Engaging All Students in Media Literacy and Public Policy.
 It will work with civic education partners in 10 states to increase media literacy among students in grades 4 through 8, targeting those from underserved communities.